SpooshDoosh/MP3-ReptilianDictionary/TESTING.md

         ![](

     * I want to be able to easily understand and navigate the website.
         * There is a navigation bar along the top of every page.
 Clicking on the logo will return the user to the homepage.
 There are buttons throughout the website with a clear description of their purpose.
+There is a Back To Top butoon at the bottom of the definitions page.

         ![]()